shellreaper/Simple-Shodan/README.md

  - mx records

 **warning**
-    This tool will throw an error if you doesn't provide valid api key
+    This tool will throw an error if you don't provide valid api key